Selby's 40th photography exhibition will be virtual

 Thanks to the union of Marie Selby Botanical Gardens and Historic Spanish Point, entering photographers have a lot more to photograph but not much more time to do so.

-Online photo submissions are due from Sunday, Aug.
-9 to Friday, Aug.
-14 and winners will be announced on Thursday, Aug.
+Online photo submissions are due through Aug.
+14. Winners will be announced Aug.
 27.

 The dates were changed because of the pandemic.

 Photos accepted for display will be on view virtually from Aug.
-27-Sept.
-20 on selby.org and yourobserver.com, the co-hosts of the exhibit.
+27 to Sept.
+20 at Selby.org and YourObserver.com, the co-hosts of the exhibit.

-If a photograph is sent in with people in it, the submission must include a model release form, which can be downloaded at: selby.org/wp-content/uploads/photo-release-form-1.pdf.
+If a photo is sent in with people in it, the submission must include a model release form, which can be downloaded at selby.org/wp-content/uploads/photo-release-form-1.pdf.

 Suggestions at the Selby site encourage creativity, fun and inspiration in depicting the two campuses in photos to be entered.

 Photos must be submitted digitally.
-Step-by-step details on how to submit photos will be announced soon.
+Step-by-step details on how to submit photos will be announced within the next week.

 Post a comment as